Devotional.com - Free Christian Devotional

 “Likewise the tongue is a small part of the body, but it makes great boasts.
 Consider what a great forest is set on fire by a small spark.
 The tongue also is a fire, a world of evil among the parts of the body.
 It corrupts the whole person, sets the whole course of his life on fire, and is itself set on fire by hell.” – James 3:5-6

-An untamed tongue spreading gossip is like a destructive fire.
+It is your choice to have an untamed tongue or a tamed one.
 Today in prayer, confess any sin to the Lord and ask Him to use your tongue to glorify Him.

 God’s Word: “Jesus called the crowd to him and said, "Listen and understand.
 What goes into a man's mouth does not make him 'unclean,' but what comes out of his mouth, that is what makes him 'unclean.'” – Matthew 15:10-11